It's all In the (Exponential) Family: An Equivalence between Maximum Likelihood Estimation and Control Variates for

-{\bf Future Work (Convergence of {\tt CV-EM}):} Simulations in Appendix~\ref{remarks_convergence_rates_rp} show {\tt CV-EM} could either be linear or superlinear, with a small constant $C$.
+{\bf Future Work (Convergence of {\tt CV-FP}):} Simulations in Appendix~\ref{remarks_convergence_rates_rp} show {\tt CV-FP} could either be linear or superlinear, with a small constant $C$.
 Future research could prove this convergence and give a bound on $C$ for various probability distributions.

 {\bf Acknowledgments:} The authors would like to thank the many reviewers who contributed helpful suggestions, the Bucknell Physics and Astronomy Summer Research program, and Pamela Gorkin, Peter McNamara, Sanjay Dharmavaram, and Sara Stoudt for insightful conversations.